How was feudal Japanese society structured?

 If a person from the lowest of the social classes failed to do this, the samurai were legally allowed to kill them.

-As trained soldiers, the samurai was loyal to a particular warlord, known as a daimyo.
+As trained soldiers, the samurai were loyal to a particular warlord, known as a daimyo.

 Samurai could change daimyo if they wanted to, but it was expected that they remain loyal to one for as long as possible to demonstrate their sense of honour.